valejmdev/GuessWeatherpp3/README.md

     -   Access to the Google Sheets API is managed through OAuth2, with restricted scopes to limit access to only necessary operations.
 This enhances the security of data interactions within the app.

+## Python Packages Used
+The Weather Guesser application relies on the following Python packages for its functionality:

+-   **requests:** Used for making HTTP requests to fetch weather data from the OpenWeather API.

+-   **random:** Utilized for generating random elements, such as selecting a random city for the game.

+-   **time:** Used for adding delays, such as simulating a loading animation or waiting for API responses.

+-   **os:** Enables interaction with the operating system, facilitating tasks like file operations.

+-   **json:** Used for parsing JSON data returned from API requests.

+-   **colorama:** Provides support for colored terminal text, enhancing the visual presentation of the application.

+-   **gspread:** Allows interaction with Google Sheets, used for storing and updating the leaderboard data.

+-   **google.oauth2.service_account:** Required for authenticating access to Google Sheets using a service account.

+These packages, along with their respective versions, are listed in the `requirements.txt` file for easy installation using pip.

 ## Testing
 I conducted extensive manual testing of the Weather Guesser application to ensure its functionality and reliability.
 Here's an overview of the testing process and outcomes: